 There are alternative methods to use market prices to come up with political risk adjustments.
 Clark (1997) models political risk as the value of an insurance policy that reimburses all losses resulting from political risk events.
 Of course, political risk insurance exists making public and private insurance rates for political risk potentially very informative.
 Jensen (2008), for example, finds that MNC investments located in countries with democratic regimes, given the constraints they place on government power, are associated with lower insurance premia.
-While public and private sector providers offer select investment insurance against political risk, the vast majority of FDI remains uninsured,20 suggesting alternative political risk measurements remain essential.
+While public and private sector providers offer select investment insurance against political risk, the vast majority of FDI remains uninsured,21 suggesting alternative political risk measurements remain essential.

 Our methodology has a number of advantages: it is forward-looking and market-based, it produces an adjustment in useful "discount rate" units, and it can be computed for all countries with a political risk rating by ICRG.
 In addition, several extensions are possible.
 Our method does assume that sovereign bonds correctly identify political risks relevant for any MNC considering an investment project in a particular country.
-Both the international business (see Henisz (2003)) and the finance (see Anshuman, Martin and Titman (2011)) literatures discuss how a MNC may mitigate and manage political risks through a variety of actions.
-Therefore, a particular company may have to adjust to "average" political risk for a particular country to its own circumstances.
-A company could "customize" ICRG's political risk rating of a country, using its 12 subcomponents.
-The MNC can, for example, change the relative weights of different sub-components if it thinks it is less susceptible to certain types of risk, or it can exclude certain risks.
+Both the international business (see Henisz (2003)) and the finance (see Anshuman, Martin and Titman (2011))

-20Members of the Berne Union, an international organization of public and private sector providers of export credit and investment insurance, reported about U.S. \$81 billion in new investment insurance exposure in 2010 (Berne Union (2011)).
-For the same year, global FDI flows are estimated to be U.S. \$1,200 billion (UNCTAD, World Investment Report, 2010).
+21Members of the Berne Union, an international organization of public and private sector providers of export credit and investment insurance, reported about U.S. \$98 billion in new investment insurance exposure in 2014 (Berne Union (2015)).
+For the same year, global FDI flows are estimated to be U.S. \$1,200 billion (UNCTAD, World Investment Report, 2015).